GSA/digitalgov.gov/content/getting-started.md

 ### How to use this guide

 - We recommend conducting accessibility testing throughout the design and development processes.
+- If you have project-specific questions, ask your agency’s accessibility team.

 <a class="usa-button button-next" href="{{ site.baseurl }}/content-design/plain-language/">Continue <i class="fa fa-chevron-right" aria-hidden="true"></i></a>